 I am an artist, writer and performer from the island of Aruba.
 In 2005, I launched my first collection of poetry entitled Beyond Insanity.
-Five years later, in 2010 I released Spiel di mi Alma—a collection of poetry written in my native language of Papiamento.
-Inspired by the notion of the world coming to an end in 2012, I created an Art Calendar entitled Wholism; each month features an illustration by 12 different artists accompanied by a short poem written by myself.
+Five years later, I released Spiel di mi Alma(2010)—a collection of poetry written in my native language of Papiamento.
+Inspired by the notion of the world coming to an end in 2012, I created an Art Calendar entitled Wholism.
 I began exploring the discipline of prose while completing my minor in English literature during my bachelors studies.
-After having some of my short-stories published in international journals, I decided to accumulate the pieces and include new poetry to create my third book TITLE - a collection of short stories, poems and thoughts published in 2016.
+After some of my short-stories were published in international journals, I decided to accumulate the pieces and include new poetry to create my third book TITLE(2016)—a collection of short stories, poems and thoughts.
 Next to my own publications, I continue to collaborate with artists, companies and organizations creating content-based pieces, performances and projects.

 My work usually explores topics and aspects of life I do not understand.
 Meditation and sporadic moments of zero state bring about inspiration clarifying the blur.
 By receiving inspiration to subsequently produce, I educate myself.
 This is the reason I always say it is my inspiration that inspires me.
 With every work of art, I become more curious as to what the truth of the following moment will become.
 By refraining myself from fanatical closure, I practice flexibility.
 The goal of course is to transform sporadic inspiration into sustained awareness.